 States are responsible for coordinating the IHE traditional route, IHE-based alternative route, and LEA-based alternative route data collection.
 There are many common data reporting elements in the IPRC and state Title II data collection.
-Much of the data that teacher preparation institutions report to the state are included in the state report to the U.S. Department of Education.
+Much of the data that teacher preparation institutions report to the state are included in the state report to the USDOE.
 States report through a web-based reporting system called the State Report Card (SRC) system.
-The SRC is an online tool, developed and maintained by Westat, used by all states to meet the annual Title II reporting requirements.
+The SRC is an online tool, developed and maintained by the federal contractor, used by all states to meet the annual Title II reporting requirements.

-Title II data is intended to inform students and aspiring teachers, the education community, institutions of higher education, Congress, researchers, policymakers, and the public about the quality of teacher preparation in the U.S. Title II reporting is intended to encourage transparency and accountability and to encourage a national conversation on teacher quality.
-The Title II report submitted by each state will be available at the federal Title II website.
+Title II data is intended to inform students and aspiring teachers, the education community, institutions of higher education, Congress, researchers, policymakers, and the public about the quality of teacher preparation in the United States.
+Title II reporting is intended to encourage transparency and accountability for preparation programs, as well as a national conversation on teacher quality.
+The Title II report submitted by each state is made available at the federal Title II website.
 Table 2 below lists the sections and contents that are reported in the SRC and summarized in this agenda item.